ThinkLoveShare/sources/content/coding/a_linux_caca_story.en.md

 ## Goldmine exploitation

-We have toys (binaries), so let's have fun!
+We have toys (binaries), so let's have fun!\
+Description from the libcaca dev's [website](http://caca.zoy.org/wiki/libcaca):

+> libcaca is a graphics library that outputs text instead of pixels, so that it can work on older video cards or text terminals.

 ### cacafire